[Paper] Decision Quality Evaluation Framework at Pinterest

 - Sampling Efficiency: Using propensity scores reduced the number of items needing expert review by ~70 % while preserving >95 % coverage of the most error‑prone cases.

-- LLM Cost‑Performance Trade‑off: A 13‑billion‑parameter LLM achieved 92 % F1 at 3× the cost of a 6‑billion‑parameter model, but the smaller model’s 86 % F1 met the product’s SLA, leading to a 40 % cost saving.
+- LLM Cost‑Performance Trade‑off: A 13‑billion‑parameter LLM achieved 92 % F1 at 3× the cost of a 6‑billion‑parameter model; the smaller model’s 86 % F1 met the product’s SLA, delivering a 40 % cost saving.

 - Policy Evolution Impact: After a major policy rewrite, the framework detected a 5 % dip in recall within 48 hours, prompting a rapid rollback of an ambiguous rule clause.